microsoft/vcpkg/docs/maintainers/vcpkg_extract_source_archive_ex.md

 ## Parameters
 ### SKIP_PATCH_CHECK
 If this option is set the failure to apply a patch is ignored.

+### CLEAN
+If set, any existing sources will be deleted before extraction.
+This should be used if the project performs an in-source build.

 ### OUT_SOURCE_PATH
 Specifies the out-variable that will contain the extracted location.